-to fulfill its statutory responsibilities.
-Some of those assessments include but are not limited to, the inspection, oversight and monitoring of all regulated, investor-owned electric, water and wastewater utility plants, facilities and infrastructure operations, maintenance, construction and reliability.
-In fiscal year 2018, the Field Services Section continued to perform field inspections of electric power generation plants (hydro and steam), local electric distribution operations and regulated water and wastewater facilities.
+During the year, the staff attended a tabletop exercise detailing how all regulated, investor-owned electric, water and wastewater utility plants, facilities and infrastructure.

-The task of reviewing power generation, transmission and distribution projects is continuous and was accomplished by visits to diverse aspects of Alabama Power Company factions.
-Six Alabama Power Company steam plants were inspected this year along with three hydroelectric plants in order to review various methods of generating power.
+In Fiscal Year 2019, the Field Services Section continued to perform field inspections of electric power generation plants (hydro and steam), local electric distribution operations and regulated water and wastewater facilities.

-Various influences affecting generation plants' ability to provide sustained power to Alabama residents such as time and causes of plant outages as well as other contributing factors were analyzed and found to be consistent with normal activities within the power generation arena.
-Eight local Alabama Power business office checks were performed in various locations across the state to review their methods of operation and maintenance, outages experienced and their causes, distribution hardening and customer growth/ stagnation in each area.
+The task of reviewing power generation, transmission and distribution projects is continuous and was accomplished by visits to diverse aspects of Alabama Power Company facilities.
+Five of Alabama Power Eight local Alabama Power business office checks were performed in various locations across the state to review their methods of operation and maintenance, outages experienced and their causes, distribution hardening and customer growth/stagnation in each area.